-On this free Montmartre walking tour, you will run into all the romance that Paris stands for.
+On this free walking tour in Montmartre, you will run into all the romance that Paris stands for.

 You will explore Paris’ most bohemian, artistic district.
-You will discover the picturesque streets that inspired Renoir, Picasso, and Edith Piaf.
-You will photograph some of the best vistas of Paris.
-And in the end, you will feel very Parisian.
+Discover the picturesque streets that inspired Renoir, Picasso, and Edith Piaf.
+Photograph some of the best vistas of Paris.
+In the end, you will feel very Parisian.

-The itinerary covers Moulin Rouge to Sacre Coeur cathedral.
-We make our way up through secluded gardens and back alleyways.
-We explore the eccentric lifestyles of current and former Montmartre residents.
-We discover why local residents are so proud of their peculiar vineyard.
+The village of Montmartre is a maze where you need a tour guide.
+So book now.
+The itinerary covers Moulin Rouge to Sacre Coeur church – from icon to icon.
+Picturesque alleyways take you to one vista after the next.
+You explore the eccentric lifestyles of current and former Montmartre residents.
+You discover why local residents are so proud of their peculiar vineyard.

-We run into countless photo ops.
-And we enjoy the romance of Montmartre.
-We end at Sacre Coeur, with the best views of Paris lying at our feet.
+Your guide brings you to countless photo ops.
+And you enjoy the romance of Montmartre.
+You end the tour by Sacre Coeur, with the guide taking you to the best views of Paris lying at your feet.

-So we can see more, we do not spend time going inside each building.
+So we can see more, this walking tour does not spend time going inside each building.

 Montmartre Walking Tour Highlights

-- Moulin Rouge, Chat noir and the cabaret of the Assassins
+- Moulin Rouge, windmills, and the cabaret of the Assassins

-- Sacre coeur church and artists’ square – icon of Bohemian Paris
+- Sacre coeur church and artists’ square – icons of Bohemian Paris

-- Windmills, vineyards and Paris’ most celebrated 180° view
+- Montmartre’s vineyards and Paris’ most celebrated 180° view

 - Hidden favorites of Renoir, Picasso, Van Gogh and Toulouse-Lautrec – and why they matter to the rest of the world